 "Do You Remember?": Deconstructing Memory Within Human Rights

-NUCHR's 15th annual conference on human rights will take place from January 11-13, 2018.
+NUCHR's 15th annual conference on human rights took place from January 11-13, 2018.
 The weekend featured a series of panels, keynote speakers, experiential learning events, and field trips revolving around the topic of memory and human rights.
 Site visits from the conference included World Relief Chicago, the American Indian Center, Center on Halsted, the Illinois Holocaust Museum and Education Center, and StoryCorps Chicago.
 Our range of high-profile speakers included neuroscientists, activists, journalists, artists, authors, educators, policy makers, and historians.
 The opening keynote was given by Paul Rusesabagina, hailed worldwide as a hero for saving more than 1,000 lives at a hotel he managed in Rwanda in 1994 in the midst of the Rwandan Genocide.
 His story was portrayed in the award-winning film Hotel Rwanda.
 Followed by panels on Roots - "Formation and Endurance," Branches - “Consolidation and Excavation,” and Seeds- “Reconstruction and Resilience,” the conferences closed with a keynote by Carmen Perez, a national Co-Chair of the 2017 Women's March on Washington.

 ART X HUMAN RIGHTS: PROPAGANDA, PROTEST, POWER